NikolaLohinski/free-go/README.md

 ```

 For details on how to use this client, please refer to the `Client` interface in [`client/client.go`](./client/client.go).

+## Generating credentials

+At the time of this writing, generating credentials can only be done via the Freebox API.
+Please see [the documentation of this `terraform` provider](https://nikolalohinski.github.io/terraform-provider-freebox/provider.html#generating-credentials) which leverages `free-go` to provide a simple CLI to interact with the API and generate tokens.

 ## Supported and planned endpoints